umass-cs-377/377-lab-serialization/README.md

 using namespace std;

 int main(int argc, char *argv[]){
-	if (argc != 2){ //Makes sure that the code does not run without a single input cout << "ERROR - NEED SINGLE INPUT" << "\n";
+	if (argc != 2){ //The code will ONLY run if it is given a single input, which is saved to the file cout << "ERROR - NEED SINGLE INPUT" << "\n";
 		return -1;
 	}